banner

 ... omitted parts

-// Clear previously written environment variables in system properties
+// Clear previously written environment variables from system properties

 // Clean up our environment.